wp-plugins/wp-links/readme.txt

 == Description ==

-WP Links is a SEO friendly, Wordpress external link handler.
+WP Links is a SEO friendly, external link handler for Wordpress.

 The current aim of WP Links is to standardize the format of external links and create consistent on-page SEO.